The hidden side of cosmic star formation at z > 3: Bridging optically-dark and Lyman break galaxies with GOODS-ALMA: Properties of individual galaxies

-For galaxies without a \textit{Herschel} counterpart but with ALMA detections at 1.13 mm \citep[8/27;][]{Carlos2021}, we used the IR template library\footnote{\texttt{S17} library: \url{http://cschreib.github.io/s17-irlib/}} described in \cite{Schreiber2018c}.
-Briefly, it consists of two ingredients: $i$) dust continuum created by big dust grains (silicate + amorphous carbon grains), and $ii$) mid-infrared features contributed by polycyclic aromatic hydrocarbon (PAH) molecules.
+For galaxies without a \textit{Herschel} counterpart but with ALMA detections at 1.13 mm \citep[8/27;][]{Carlos2021}, applying the dust emission model \citep{Draine2014} of \texttt{CIGALE} would fit a single point in the FIR with four parameters, which would leave us with much less meaningful results.
+As a compromise, we used the IR template library\footnote{\texttt{S17} library: \url{http://cschreib.github.io/s17-irlib/}} described in \cite{Schreiber2018c}.
+In brief, it consists of two ingredients: $i$) dust continuum created by big dust grains (silicate + amorphous carbon grains) and $ii$) mid-infrared features contributed by polycyclic aromatic hydrocarbon (PAH) molecules.
 To form a full dust spectrum, the relative contribution of big grains and PAHs are characterized by the mid-to-total infrared color (IR8 = $L_{\rm IR}/L_{\rm 8}$), which is related to the redshift and starburstiness of a galaxy.
 The starburstiness is defined by $R_{\rm SB}$ $\equiv$ $\Delta$MS $\equiv$ SFR/SFR$_{\rm MS}$ \citep{Elbaz2011}, where SFR$_{\rm MS}$ is the average SFR of the main sequence galaxies presented in \cite{Schreiber2015}.